 Managing Depression Among Residents

-This indicates the percentage of residents who are exhibiting depressive symptoms.
-Higher rates of depression may be an indicator worse patient care.
+This indicates the percentage of residents who are showing depressive symptoms.
+High levels of depression may be an indicator a less hospitable environment.

 Appropriate Vaccine Usage

-This is the percent of residents who were given the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This is the percentage of residents who received the pneumonia and flu vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This is the percentage of patients who needed increased assistance with activities of daily living over time.
+This is the percentage of residents who required increased assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living could be a sign of the deterioration of a resident's health.

 Ability to Keep Residents Mobile

-This tells you the percentage of residents that were able to retain mobility over time.
-Optimizing mobility can be a good sign for residents' well-being.
+This is the percent of patients who maintained mobility over time.
+Optimizing mobility is often a good sign for residents' health.

 Short-term Care: Rehospitalizations